CaterpillarStudyGroup/ImportantArticles/src/MikeShou-VideoDiffusionModels/VideoGeneration/Storyboard.md

 P112
-### What is a storyboard?

-A concept in film production

- - How to generate such a storyboard?
+## How to generate such a storyboard?

  - As humans, over the years, we have acquired such “visual prior” about object location, object shape, relation, etc.

  - Can LLM model such visual prio？

 P113
 ## VisorGPT